Kene Onyeka

-Kene Onyeka (born November 18, 1996) is a Nigerian-Canadian professional professional defensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+Kene Onyeka (born November 18, 1996) is a Nigerian-Canadian professional professional defensive lineman.

 University career

 Onyeka played U Sports football for the Carleton Ravens from 2014 to 2018.
-In 2017, Onyeka was named a First Team All-Canadian and the OUA top lineman as he recorded 32 solo tackles, including 12.5 tackles for a loss, 14 assisted tackles, 10.5 sacks, and four forced fumbles.
+In 2017, Onyeka was named a First-team All-Canadian and the OUA top lineman as he recorded 32 solo tackles, including 12.5 tackles for a loss, 14 assisted tackles, 10.5 sacks, and four forced fumbles.
 He repeated both awards following the 2018 season, despite only playing in six of the eight regular season games as he had 21 solo tackles (10.5 tackles for a loss), six assisted tackles, and seven sacks.